 US Citizenship

-If you received your Green Card through marriage, you’re eligible to apply for U.S. Citizenship three years after your Green Card was issued.
-If your Green Card was obtained through family sponsorship, employment, or self-sponsorship, you can apply after five years.
+If you secured your Green Card through marriage, you can apply for U.S. Citizenship just three years after issuance.
+For those with Green Cards through family sponsorship, employment, or self-sponsorship, the opportunity opens after five years.
+However, meeting these timelines is only the beginning—additional requirements are key to a successful application.

 Attorney Chris M. Ingram